Due to their growth habits, pruning Raspberries is difficult even for experienced green thumbs.

 Additionally, both varieties show different signs of pruning.

 For summer-bearers, it is necessary to prune the spent floricanes.
-Some signs are;
+Some signs are as follows.

 - Ripening of berries

 However, fall-bearers require pruning when primocanes suffer leaf fallout and the stem develops thick brown bark.

 How To Prune Raspberries?

 The methods for pruning summer Raspberries and fall Raspberries are almost identical.

 Pruning Red Raspberries (Summer-Bearers)